updated 3-20-2023

 PREPARING A SITE PLAN

 One of the first steps in planning a project is the development of an accurate site plan.
 And, to develop an accurate site plan requires a certain amount of pre-planning and information gathering.
-The following is a list of information that we recommend obtaining to assist in preparing a site plan.
+The following is a list of recommended information to obtain to assist in preparing a site plan.

 1. A legal description of the land on which you plan to develop.